CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames..fetchPatreonSettings..onPermResponse"></a>

 #### fetchPatreonSettings~onPermResponse(err, info, p) ℗
-After retreiving a player's permissions, fetch their settings for each.
+After retrieving a player's permissions, fetch their settings for each.

 **Kind**: inner method of [<code>fetchPatreonSettings</code>](#HungryGames..fetchPatreonSettings)
 **Access**: private